po1sigala/live/01-Class-Content/17-CS/README.md

 ## Career Connection

 Career services material for this unit is located in the [Career Connection folder](./04-Career-Connection/README.md).
-For more information about Career services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [Career services website](http://bit.ly/CodingCS).
+For more information about career services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [career services website](https://careernetwork.2u.com/).

 ## Heads-Up